home-assistant/home-assistant.io/source/_components/notify.telegram.markdown

 {% configuration %}
 url:
   description: A remote path to an document.
+Either this or the `file` configuration option is required.
   required: true
   type: string
 file:
   description: A local path to an document.
+Either this or the `url` configuration option is required.
   required: true
   type: string
 caption: